What Is a Hazard

 - fatigue, which is a contributing factor.

 The takeaway here is that a hazard occurs (is “actualized”) when your operations interact with hazard sources.
-A threat is simply a generic way to describe danger, whether the danger has actualized or not.
+A threat is simply a generic way to describe danger, whether the danger has been actualized or not.